Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ko/learn-consensus.md

 The [Rust implementation](https://github.com/axia-tech/substrate/blob/master/frame/grandpa/src/lib.rs) is part of Substrate Frame.

-For even more detail, see the [GRANDPA research page](https://research.axiacoin.org/en/latest/axiasolar/GRANDPA.html) on the W3F Research pages.
+For even more detail, see the [GRANDPA research page](https://research.AXIA.org/en/latest/AXIA/GRANDPA.html) on the W3F Research pages.

 ### Fork Choice

-Bringing BABE and GRANDPA together, the fork choice of AXIASolar becomes clear.
+Bringing BABE and GRANDPA together, the fork choice of AXIA becomes clear.
 BABE must always build on the chain that has been finalized by GRANDPA.
 When there are forks after the finalized head, BABE provides probabilistic finality by building on the chain with the most primary blocks.

 ![Best chain choice](assets/best_chain.png)